PS2ClassicsVault/Call-of-Duty-Black-Ops-3-BOiii-Client/README.md

 # Welcome to the Call of Duty Black Ops 3 - BOiii Client Unofficial Github!
-(W.I.P)
 This client allows you to play black ops 3 on your PC using dedicated servers and has extra level of security that current vanilla bo3 lacks!